Local government: Mexico

 The principal unit of state government is the municipality.
 Mexico's 2,378 municipalities are governed by municipal presidents and municipal councils.
 State governors generally select the nominees for the municipal elections.
 Municipal budgets are approved by the respective state governors.
 Until 1997, the president appointed the mayor of Mexico City.
 Political reforms allowed the first open elections in 1997, and Cuauhtémoc Cardenas Solórzano became Mexico City's first elected mayor.

 United States

 Local government in the United States refers to governmental jurisdictions below the level of the state.
 Most states have at least two tiers of local government: counties and municipalities.
 In some states, counties are divided into townships.
 There are several different types of jurisdictions at the municipal level, including the city, town, parish, borough, village, reservations and boundaries.
 The types and nature of these municipal entities varies from state to state.

+City councils and town boards generally consist of several (usually somewhere between 5 and 51) elected aldermen or councillors.
+In the United States, members of city councils are typically called council member, council man, council woman, councilman, or councilwoman, while in Canada they are typically called councillor.

+In some cities, the mayor is a voting member of the council who serves as chairman; in others, the mayor is the city's independent chief executive (or strong mayor) with veto power over city council legislation.
+In larger cities the council may elect other executive positions as well, such as a council president and speaker.